Cottage Cheese Mac and Cheese {High Protein & Hidden Veggies}

 • Cottage Cheese (1 cup): I chose a low-fat, small curd from Kroger.
 I have heard great things about Good Culture and will try that next.
 Full fat might make the dish even more decadent.
 Large curd cottage cheese is another option, which is less acidic.
 It’s also lower in moisture so you may need to add more liquid to get the sauce consistency you want.

-• Chicken Broth (1/4 cup): I used a little chicken broth for the hidden vegetable puree sauce but you could easily use water or milk.
+• Chicken Broth or Milk (1/2 cup): I used a little chicken broth for the hidden vegetable puree sauce but you could easily use water or milk.

-• Barilla Protein Plus Rotini Pasta (1 1/2 cups): Out of all the pasta noodles I have tried, I have found these are the most palatable while being higher in protein.
+• Barilla Protein Plus Rotini Pasta (3 cups, dry): Out of all the pasta noodles I have tried, I have found these are the most palatable while being higher in protein.
 I’m Italian, so I am picky about my noodles.
 You could easily substitute these for your favorite pasta noodles.
 I just know my kids love the rotini shape too but this is where you can get even more creative with different types of pasta.

 • Butter (2 tablespoons): Just two tablespoons are needed to make a roux for the cheese sauce.
 Olive oil would be a good substitute.